Last Updated on March 6, 2021 by

 A research study of 2011 published in the “International Journal of Dermatology” was done by surveying a few people in the United States.
 The survey indicated that over 44% of surveyed people had extremely sensitive or sensitive skin.

 These people often had a complaint of burning, stinging, or itching sensation when they used lotion.
-When the skin burns after you put on cream, it is pain receptors or nociceptors that indicate irritation or potential harming of the skin.
+When the skin burns after you put on cream, it is pain receptors or nociceptors that indicate irritation or potential harm to the skin.

 Besides, the inflammation that accompanies the irritation indicates that the lotion disrupts the skin barrier, i.e., the epidermis’s outermost layer.
-This layer protects the skin from fungus, bacteria, and various harmful micro-organisms.
+This layer protects the skin from fungi, bacteria, and various harmful microorganisms.

-The following causes results in uncomfortable feelings on the skin:
+The following causes result in uncomfortable feelings on the skin:

 Poor Skin Barrier